Tutorial

 Recall from Part 1 that any gym Env class has two important functions:

-In this section, we will be implementing the reset and step functions of our environment along with many other helper functions.
-We begin with reset function.
+In this section, we will implement our environment’s reset and step functions, along with many other helper functions.
+We begin with the reset function.

 Reset Function

-When we reset our environment, we need to reset all the state-based variables in our environment.
-These include things like fuel consumed, episodic return, and the elements present inside the environment.
+When we reset our environment, we need to reset all the state-based variables.
+These include fuel consumed, episodic return, and the elements inside the environment.

-In our case, when we reset our environment, we have nothing but the Chopper in the initial state.
-We initialize our chopper randomly in an area in the top-left of our image.
+In our case, when we reset our environment, we have nothing but the Chopper in its initial state.
+We initialize our chopper randomly in an area in the top left of our image.
 This area is 5-10 percent of the image width and 15-20 percent of the image height.

-We also define a helper function called draw_elements_on_canvas that basically places the icons of each of the elements present in the game at their respective positions in the observation image.
+We also define a helper function called draw_elements_on_canvas that basically places the icons of each of the game’s elements at their respective positions in the observation image.
 If the position is beyond the permissible range, then the icons are placed on the range boundaries.
-We also print important information such as the remaining fuel.
+We also print important information, such as the remaining fuel.

-We finally return the canvas on which the elements have been placed as the observation.
+We finally return to the canvas on which the elements have been placed as the observation.

 %%add_to ChopperScape